 When Abram arrives at his destination, Canaan, he is surprised to find there are Canaanites in the land (12:6).
 The Canaanites were descendants of Canaan, who was the son of Ham, one of Noah's sons (9:22).
 They were extremely immoral, violent people.
-This had to be very upsetting for Abram, but the Lord appears to him and says, Unto thy seed will I give this land (12:7).
+This had to be very upsetting for Abram, but the Lord appears to him and says, "To your offspring I will give this land" (12:7).
 So, Abram builds an altar to the Lord.

-Abram then travels southward and sets up camp in the hill country between Beth-el on the west and Hai on the east (12:8b), about ten miles north of what is now Jerusalem (see map on page 12).
-There he again builds an altar and calls on the Lord (12:8c).
+Abram then travels southward and sets up camp in the hill country between Bethel on the west and Ai on the east (12:8a), about ten miles north of what is now Jerusalem (see map on page 12).
+There he again builds an altar and calls on the Lord (12:8b).
 The Hebrew word translated altar (MIZBEACH, miz-bay-ach) means "place of slaughter or sacrifice."
 Anytime we begin to search for God's purpose for our lives, there will be sacrifices to make.
 We live today in a "Canaanite" society with sexual immorality, pornography, profanity, and violence.
 Therefore, we all need an altar where we can regularly obey what command in Romans 12:1b?